MariaSchoinaki/Big-Data-Management-Systems/project_3_Neo4j/report.md

 ## Example Queries

-- Show a small portion of your graph (screenshot)
 - Count all users, all targets, all actions
 - Show all actions (actionID) and targets (targetID) of a specific user
 - For each user, count their actions